Note: This post has been updated after continuing this project for 3 years.

 If you’re focusing on just one move for a workout, don’t be afraid to end the workout after 15-20 minutes.
 If you’re focused on the exercise at hand you’ll have done more of that move in 10 minutes than most people do in a month!

-- You can get a complete and total workout with just dips an pull ups.
+– You can get a complete and total workout with just dips and pull ups.